wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    B. "SQL managed" (single) "instances" have always up-to-date OSs managed by Azure.
 Used for "Arc" running Azure on customer on-prem. data centers. [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/index">DOCS</a>]

-   C. Azure "SQL databases" are totally managed by Microsoft in its Azure cloud as serverless hyperscale databases [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql/database/index">DOCS</a>] The different cloud options:
+   C. Azure "SQL databases" are totally managed by Microsoft in its Azure cloud as serverless hyperscale databases designed to be fault-tolerant and highly available [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql/database/index">DOCS</a>] The different cloud options:

    C1.
 Single (SQL) database
    C2.
 Elastic pool